kayoumido/PRO_A-11/README.md

 ## Workflow

-Whenever a commit is made on any branch, or a PR is made on `master` or `develop`, the (Testing)[.github/workflows/testing.yml] pipeline will run.
+Whenever a commit is made on any branch but master, or a PR is made on `develop`, the (Testing)[.github/workflows/testing.yml] pipeline will run.
 It reports whether the new code passes unit tests.

-Whenever a commit is made on `prod`, the (Production)[.github/workflows/prod.yml] pipeline will run.
+Whenever a commit is made on `master`, the (Production)[.github/workflows/prod.yml] pipeline will run.
 It updates the production stack with the latest code, migrating DB data, etc.

 ## Documentation